Tikitikitikidesuka/SSSV/README.md

 For a more detailed explanation on developing and adding custom algorithms, refer to the [custom algorithms documentation](docs/custom_algorithms.md).

 ## Dependencies
 This project was made using the [Godot Game Engine](https://godotengine.org/).
-A free and open source game engine which I would very much recomend anyone to checkout.
-It's github page can be found [here](https://github.com/godotengine/godot).
+A free and open source game engine, I would very much recommend checking out.
+Its github page can be found [here](https://github.com/godotengine/godot).
 <p align="center">
   <a href="https://godotengine.org">
     <img src="https://github.com/godotengine/godot/raw/master/logo_outlined.svg" width="400" alt="Godot Engine logo">